Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 She whispered to Perrin, "I had to have help, if it's any interest, in order to walk into that place."
 She sniffed, and surveyed the place.

 "The place stank in a way that I'm sure you can't understand, a way that all three of us surely stink right now."

 He showed his teeth and nodded.
-"If it stank so much, glass-helmet girl, why not still cover your mouth?"
+"If it stink so much, glass-helmet girl, why not still cover your mouth?"

-She wiped at her nose, but all the soot had gone.
-"I sold my soul sense to the devil to save that demon girl."
+She wiped at her nose, but all the plum soul-soot had gone.
+"I sold my senses to a devil to save that demon girl."

 Perrin slapped her back.
 "You stand too long by urga, like Perrin.
 Be huma today.
-Spin words of glass now."
+Spin words of glass."

 "You want me to lie?
-I always ask people to take responsibility for what they have done."
+I ask people to take responsibility."
 Sigrun looked at his chest, then down at his feet.
 "How can I stop this?"

 Perrin reached behind her head and grabbed it with both hands, then pointed her gaze at Oliver.
 The fat little man shook like a leaf in the wind.
-"This look like response to you?"
+"This look like responsible?"

 "I deserve it."